 Make sure the correct driver software is installed.
-Follow these steps: Click Start and Control Panel.
-Click System and Security.
-Click System.
-Click Device Manager in the left pane.
+Follow these steps: 1 Click Start and Control Panel.
+2 Click System and Security.
+3 Click System.
+4 Click Device Manager in the left pane.
 The Device Manager window appears with a listing of your computer's hardware devices.
 If an "X" or an exclamation point appears on the listed device, you may need to enable the device or reinstall the driver software.
-Double-click the optical disc drive device to open a list of the optical disc drives of your computer.
-Double-click your desired drive.
-You can confirm the driver software by selecting the Driver tab, and clicking Driver Details.
-Click OK to close the window.
-Make sure an adhesive label is not affixed to a disc.
-Adhesive labels can come off while the disc is in the optical disc drive and damage the drive or cause it to malfunction. ☐ If a region code warning appears, the disc may be incompatible with the optical disc drive.
-Check the package to make sure the region code is compatible with the optical disc drive.
-If you notice condensation on your computer, do not use the computer for at least one hour.
-Condensation can cause the computer to malfunction.

-Make sure your computer is running on the AC power supply and try the disc again.
+5 Double-click the optical disc drive device to open a list of the optical disc drives of your computer.
+6 Double-click your desired drive.
+You can confirm the driver software by selecting the Driver tab, and clicking Driver Details .
+7 Click OK to close the window. lke sure an adhesive label is not affixed to a disc.
+Adhesive labels can come off while the disc is in the optical disc drived damage the drive or cause it to malfunction. region code warning appears, the disc may be incompatible with the optical disc drive.
+Check the package to make re the region code is compatible with the optical disc drive. - ou notice condensation on your computer, do not use the computer for at least one hour.
+Condensation can cause the mputer to malfunction. Ма ske sure your computer is running on the AC power supply and try the disc again.